pjobsina/SQLMapGUI-Burpsuite-Extension/README.md

 This extension was developed and tested using intentionally vulnerable training platforms provided by:

-- PortSwigger Web Security Academy
+- PortSwigger Web Security Academy https://portswigger.net/web-security
-  https://portswigger.net/web-security

-The labs were used to:

-- Validate SQL injection detection workflows
-- Test parameter targeting with `-p`
-- Evaluate header and cookie injection scenarios
-- Verify enumeration logic (`--dbs`, `--tables`, `--columns`, `--dump`)
-- Simulate real-world attack chains in a controlled environment

 ## Responsible Usage